karstyanick/AdventOfCode-2023/README.md

 cargo run
 ```

-This command will compile and execute the Rust code for the specific day.
+This command will compile and execute the Rust code for you.

 ### Using Rust Compiler (rustc)
 Alternatively, you can compile and execute the Rust code manually using the Rust compiler.
 From the root directory run: